infomongo/infomongo.github.io/README.md

 This is faster than the compile times with Jekyll, and more flexible.
 I'm putting all the CSS in the head, rather than a linked CSS file.

+I installed gems locally for this project using the following command:

+   bundle install --path vendor/bundle

+I think this gets saved in the .bundle/config file.